elliottgoings25/GoogleCalendarProject/README.md

 ## Overview

-This repository contains a web app with the capabilities of using ai to create and post events on a personal google calendar
+This repository contains a desktop app with the capabilities of using ai to create and post events on a personal google calendar

 ## Setup